 Following the study and work on Energy Efficiency as service criteria in R19, more scenarios can be studied to further address the improvement of energy saving and energy efficiency from end-to-end perspectives.

-Energy availability for network elements and functions may be limited and/or intermittent, in particular when relying on batteries and/or renewable energy sources (e.g. onboard satellites etc) or during power grid disruptions.
-For low-orbit satellite, energy is usually limited, the limitation of total energy consumption of RAN or 5GC NF on satellite will need to be consider as a prerequisite when considering the communication service (e.g. TN/NTN selection, QoS requirements etc).
+Energy availability for network elements and functions may be limited and/or intermittent, in particular when relying on batteries and/or renewable energy sources (e.g., onboard satellites etc) or during power grid disruptions.
+For low-orbit satellite, energy is usually limited, the limitation of total energy consumption of RAN or 5GC NF on satellite will need to be consider as a prerequisite when considering the communication service (e.g., TN/NTN selection, QoS requirements etc).
 However, the energy impact/cost of retrieving and/or providing this information within the 5GS should also be considered.

 In the SA1 Rel-19 work study, only best-effort service was considered with policy to limit energy consumption.
-In this release, however, services with stringent QoS requirements should be studied to which extent they could take into account energy service criteria as well (e.g. user preferences or operator policies) and/or be impacted by energy availability limitations.
+In this release, however, services with stringent QoS requirements should be studied to which extent they could take into account energy service criteria as well (e.g., user preferences or operator policies) and/or be impacted by energy availability limitations.